 Another factor that affects whether you lose light with shutters is the colour and material of the shutters.
 Lighter-coloured shutters, like white or off-white, tend to reflect more light than darker shades, helping to keep the room feeling brighter.
 In contrast, darker-coloured shutters can absorb more light, which may lead to a slightly darker feel, especially in rooms with limited natural light.

-Here are a few tips to ensure you don’t lose too much light with shutters in your home:
+Here are a few suggestions of the best ways to avoid losing too much light with shutters in your home:

-- Adjust the Louvres: Keep the louvres tilted upward at a slight angle to maximize light while still maintaining privacy.
+- Adjust the Louvres: Keep the louvres tilted upward at a slight angle to maximise light while still maintaining privacy.

-- Go for Café-Style Shutters: In rooms where privacy is not a major concern, such as kitchens or living rooms, consider café-style shutters, which allow light to enter through the upper portion of the window.
+- Go for Café-Style Shutters: In rooms where privacy is not a major concern, such as kitchens or living rooms, café-style shutters are a popular option, since they allow light to enter through the upper portion of the window.

-- Opt for Lighter Colors: As mentioned, lighter-coloured shutters reflect more light.
-If you’re worried about losing light, choosing white or cream shutters can help.
+- Opt for Lighter Colours: As mentioned, lighter-coloured shutters reflect more light.
+If you’re worried about shutters creating a dark room without enough light, choosing white or cream shutters can help.

 - Select Larger Louvres: For rooms where brightness is essential, larger louvres will bring in more natural light when open.